pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

   alt: Flow blocks
   width: 100%
   caption: >
     Flow blocks include wait blocks and repeat blocks.
-They control how your program flows from top to bottom.
+Flow blocks adjust how your program flows from top to bottom.
 You'll learn to use some of these blocks later, when we introduce sensors.
   labels:
-    - text: Wait for a fixed duration
+    - text: "Wait Time (you choose how long)"
       x: 37%
       y: 28%
       location: right
-    - text: Wait for a condition (see next chapter)
+    - text: Conditional Wait (you choose what to wait for)
       x: 37%
       y: 38%
       location: right
-    - text: Wait forever
+    - text: Wait Forever (until you exit the program)
       x: 33%
       y: 48%
       location: right
-    - text: Repeat several times
+    - text: "Repeat Times (you choose how many)"
       x: 33%
       y: 60%
       location: right
-    - text: Repeat with a condition, or forever
+    - text: "Conditional Repeat (you choose until when)"
       x: 39%
       y: 78%
       location: right